Things to put in your ad:

 1. Breed (*Required)

 2. Only registered puppies or kittens will be advertised.
 This is to prevent scammers from making use of PetsPlace.
-Say with whom the puppies will be registered, for example: "Registered with SA Sheepdog Association."
-Puppies reg. with KUSA must be microchipped.
-Puppies must be registered with an approved registry, & you must say if you have put breeding restrictions on the registration certificate, & if there is a contract. (*Required)
+Say with whom the puppies will be registered, for example: "Registered with KUSA."
+Puppies reg. with KUSA must have a microchip implanted.
+You must say if you have put breeding restrictions on the registration certificate, & if there is a contract. (*Required)

 3. Puppies MUST be inoculated & dewormed before being sold, so that buyers know a vet has given them a check-up.

 4. Full name of breeder (owner of the mother of the puppies) (*Required)